KasparEtter/ef1p/pages/email/email.md

 The next best thing is to configure a [`CNAME` record](https://en.wikipedia.org/wiki/CNAME_record) in this subdomain which points to the DKIM record of the mailbox provider.
 [Once again](#protecting-subdomains),
-the standard doesn't mention whether `CNAME` records can be used but this seems to be [a common practice](https://docs.gandi.net/en/gandimail/faq/spoofing.html#dkim).
+the standard doesn't mention whether `CNAME` records can be used, but this seems to be [a common practice](https://docs.gandi.net/en/gandimail/faq/spoofing.html#dkim).
-With this approach, the mailbox provider cannot change the selector of their signing key without involving their customers but if you set up several `CNAME` records, the mailbox provider can alternate between them.
+With this approach, the mailbox provider cannot change the selector of their signing key without involving their customers, but if you set up several `CNAME` records, the mailbox provider can alternate between them.

 [RFC 6541](https://datatracker.ietf.org/doc/html/rfc6541) introduces a simpler solution,